-Graphite having a purity level better than 5 parts per million boron equivalent and with a density greater than 1.50 g/cm in quantities exceeding 3·10 kg (30 metric tons) for any one recipient country in any period of 12 months.
+Graphite having a purity level better than 5 parts per million boron equivalent and with a density greater than 1.50 g/cm^3 for use in a nuclear reactor as defined in paragraph 1.1. above in quantities exceeding $3 \times 10^4 \text{ kg}$ (30 metric tons) for any one recipient country in any period of 12 months.